 Rule number one: a couple of hours after your visitors leave, send a quick text or email thanking them for the visit and wishing them a safe journey.

-• Remember to keep updating everybody who was involved with the visit so they - call out 2 1continue to be part of the whole process.
+Remember to keep updating everybody who was involved with the visit so they continue to be part of the whole process.
 A good visitor will always send a thank you note – do not just put it your drawer.
 Send it around your business, share it with everyone either on the company notice board or put it in the reception area for all to see.

 Fingers crossed, the deal will be concluded and a sustainable long term partnership will have been born.